eslint/eslint/docs/src/contribute/pull-requests.md

 With your code ready to go, this is a good time to double-check your submission to make sure it follows our conventions.
 Here are the things to check:

-* Make sure your commit is formatted correctly.
-* The pull request must have a description.
-The description should explain what you did and how its effects can be seen.
-* The commit message is properly formatted.
 * The change introduces no functional regression.
 Be sure to run `npm test` to verify your changes before submitting a pull request.
 * Make separate pull requests for unrelated changes.
 Large pull requests with multiple unrelated changes may be closed without merging.
 * All changes must be accompanied by tests, even if the feature you're working on previously had no tests.